 Visiting the Winery Pavilion on Pelee Island

-Our Pelee Island Winery Pavilion is located approximately half a kilometer from the ferry dock.
-For all of our information, see our Visit Us at the Pelee Island Winery Pavilion page.
+When you arrive on the ferry, you’ll actually see the winery in the distance.
+Our Pelee Island Winery Pavilion is located about half a kilometer from the ferry dock.
+It is walking distance, though you are welcome to bring your bike or vehicle if you are traveling by car.
+For all of our information, see our Pelee Island Winery Pavilion page.

 Traveling to Pelee Island

 From April through early December, Owen Sound Transportation Company operates ferry service to and from Pelee Island.
 The mainland terminal is located in Leamington during April through July and switches to Kingsville from August through December.
 The schedule can be found here.
 Directions to get to the ferry docks can be found here.

 - Reservations are required for all passengers whether you’re booking your vehicle, bringing a bicycle or walking on.
 Reservations and schedules are made through Owen Sound Transportation.
 You can find everything here.

 - We suggest making ferry reservations as soon as you know you’re traveling to Pelee Island to avoid disappointment.
 There is limited capacity and the ferry can fill up quickly, especially on holiday weekends.

 - The ferry ride is 1.5 hours each way.